satejbpatil/Map_Filter_Reduce-in-JavaScript/README.md

 # Map_Filter_Reduce-in-JavaScript
 Learn how to use Map, Filter, and Reduce to make any data super clean and easy to work with. ✨ It's like magic! 🪄

-**Map, filter and reduce are higher order functions in javascript.**
+**map, filter and reduce are higher order functions in javascript.**

+Higher-order functions are functions in JavaScript that can take other functions as arguments or return them as results.
+They are an essential concept in functional programming.

 ## **1. map()**